EusebiuOprinoiu/dashboard-columns/readme.txt

 Yes, it does.
 You can change the number of columns on both admin dashboards. ( site dashboard and network dashboard )

-Testing GitHub deployment. (please ignore)
+Testing GitHub deployment. (will remove)

 ## Screenshots